Freedom of religion in Romania: Demographics

-According to a 2011 government census, Romanian Orthodox Church adherents constitute 86.5 percent of the population and Roman Catholics almost 5 percent.
-According to the census, less than one percent of the population is Greek Catholic; however, Greek Catholics estimate their numbers at about 2 percent of the population.
+According to a 2011 government census, Romanian Orthodox Church adherents constitute 86.5% of the population and Roman Catholics almost 5%.
+According to the census, less than 1% of the population is Greek Catholic; however, Greek Catholics estimate their numbers at about 2% of the population.
 Other religious groups include Old Rite Russian Christians; Protestants, including Reformed Protestants, Pentecostals, Baptists, Seventh-day Adventists, and other Protestant denominations; Jews; Muslims; Jehovah’s Witnesses; Baháʼís; The Church of Jesus Christ of Latter-day Saints; Zen Buddhists; the Family Federation for World Peace and Unification; and the International Society of Krishna Consciousness.
-Atheists and nonbelievers represent less than 1 percent of the population.
+Atheists and nonbelievers represent less than 1% of the population.

 According to the census, Old Rite Russian Christians are mainly located in Moldavia and Dobruja.
 Most Muslims live in the southeast around Constanta.
 Most Greek Catholics reside in Transylvania.
 Protestants of various denominations and Roman Catholics reside primarily in Transylvania.
 Orthodox and Greek Catholic ethnic Ukrainians live mostly in the north.
-Orthodox ethnic Serbs are primarily in Banat.
+Orthodox ethnic Serbs are found primarily in Banat.
 Members of the Armenian Apostolic Church are concentrated in Moldavia and the south.
 Virtually all members of the Protestant Reformed and Unitarian Churches of Transylvania are ethnic Hungarians.
 More than half of the Roman Catholic and evangelical Lutheran churches in Transylvania are composed of ethnic Hungarians.
 Approximately 40 percent of the country’s Jewish population of 3,400 resides in Bucharest.

 History

 Background

 Throughout the Middle Ages and the early modern era prior to its independence in the 19th century, the region corresponding to modern Romania was divided between several different polities.
-During the Middle Ages the Orthodox Church held extensive power in the Dobruja (controlled by the Second Bulgarian Empire before becoming briefly independent in the 14th century) as well as the independent principalities of Wallachia and Moldavia, whereas the Kingdom of Hungary which controlled Banat, Crişana, Maramureş and Transylvania was controlled by a Catholic aristocracy that considered Eastern Orthodoxy to be heretical.
+During the Middle Ages, the Orthodox Church held extensive power in the Dobruja (controlled by the Second Bulgarian Empire before becoming briefly independent in the 14th century) as well as the independent principalities of Wallachia and Moldavia, whereas the Kingdom of Hungary which controlled Banat, Crişana, Maramureş and Transylvania was controlled by a Catholic aristocracy that considered Eastern Orthodoxy to be heretical.

 The Ottoman Empire annexed Dobruja in the 14th century, and forced Wallachia and Moldavia to become its tributaries in the 15th.
 Muslim Nogai Tatars settled in Dobruja, and local gypsy tribes converted to Islam as well.
 In the 16th century, the Ottomans captured the majority of Banat from Hungary.
 Meanwhile, the Reformation was spread to territories controlled by John Sigismund Zápolya.
-Villages were allowed to elect their own pastors, but in practice only the Catholic, Lutheran, Calvinist, and Unitarian faiths received privileged status.
-Eastern Orthodoxy and Judaism were tolerated, other religions were forbidden.
+Villages were allowed to elect their own pastors, but in practice, only the Catholic, Lutheran, Calvinist, and Unitarian faiths received privileged status.
+Eastern Orthodoxy and Judaism were tolerated while other religions were forbidden.

-During this period, government policy toward Jews varied significantly from one ruler or polity to another; at times they were encouraged to settle in these lands, and at others they were harassed, attacked in pogroms, or expelled.
+During this period, government policy toward Jews varied significantly from one ruler or polity to another; at times Jews were encouraged to settle in these lands, and at others they were harassed, attacked in pogroms, or expelled.
 Jews were more consistently favored in territories controlled directly by the Ottoman Empire, although they were later persecuted by the Ottoman Empire's armies in the 18th century.